k0sukey/TiPlatformConnect/README.md

 ## mixi.js

 Required callback url in the library properties.
-Required access token refresh(only mixi.js), how to Resouces/app.js.
+Required access token refresh, How to Resources/app.js.

 ## foursquare.js